Policy on avoiding and combating corruption

 I. Scope

-This policy applies to all employees and governance bodies of TAG Immobilien AG and its group companies based in Germany (hereinafter referred to as “TAG Group” or “TAG”).
+This policy applies to the Management Board and all employees of TAG Immobilien AG and its group companies based in Germany (hereinafter referred to as “TAG Group” or “TAG”).
 Companies belonging to the TAG Group that have their registered offices in other European countries have undertaken to adopt this policy subject to any specific requirements under national law.

 II.
 Objectives